Cube-OS/cubeOS/hal/python-hal/i2c/README.md

-# I2C library for Python in KubOS
+# I2C library for Python in CubeOS

 This library provides abstractions for performing I2C operations in Python